 Read count.
 This is the number of primary key read operations using this TC as the transaction coordinator that were started in the last reporting interval, including simple reads.
 This count also includes reads performed as part of unique index operations.
 A unique index read operation generates 2 primary key read operations—1 for the hidden unique index table, and 1 for the table on which the read takes place.

-count is incremented at a different point in
+Simple read countis incremented at a different point in time from

 Read count, it can lag behind